jeff-mos-def/new_site/_notes/400_Lists/interesting web.md

 title: interesting websites
 permalink: /interwebs
 format: list
-description: I adore personal webpages.
+description: This is a curated list of websites that I either find useful or use on a regular basis.
 order: 6
 ---